danielchristiancazares/freespace2/docs/VULKAN_DESCRIPTOR_SETS.md

 ### 8.1 Push Descriptor Updates (Standard Pipeline)

-Used for per-draw 2D/UI rendering:
+Used for per-draw 2D/UI rendering.
+Each push updates only the bindings that differ from defaults:

 ```cpp
 vk::WriteDescriptorSet write{};
 write.dstBinding = 2;